aws/aws-sam-cli/designs/sam_build_cmd.rst

 #. ``__TEMPLATE`` - Path to SAM Template
 #.
 Current Working Directory - Same directory where ``sam build`` command was invoked from

-This command is supposed to return an exit code of ``zero`` to indicate success.
+This command is expected to return an exit code of ``zero`` to indicate success.
 Non-zero exit codes indicate failure.

 Building Native Binaries
 ~~~~~~~~~~~~~~~~~~~~~~~~